 Free Email Pattern Generator

-Enter a company domain to generate likely email patterns.
-Add a name for person-specific formats, or use domain-only mode for generic addresses like info@ and sales@.
+Enter a company domain to generate likely email formats.
+Add a first and last name to predict work email patterns, or use domain-only mode for generic inboxes like info@ and sales@.
 No sign-up required.

 Enter contact details